 Boards must ensure that written notice to the parent and the child care provider are provided at reasonable times through established communication channels regarding the child’s absences and the potential termination of services.
 Boards must send written notices as soon as practicable after a child reaches 15 general absences and again at 30 general absences cumulatively within a 12-month eligibility period.

-Note: Boards must be aware that until a new automated attendance system is available, absence notification must be provided in accordance with WD Letter 08-21, issued March 22, 2021, and titled “Child Care Automated Attendance and Manual Absence Tracking.”

 Boards must ensure that multiple documented attempts are made to determine why the child is absent and to explain the importance of regular attendance.
-Boards have flexibility in determining what constitutes multiple attempts as long as the required two written notifications to parents and providers as described above are documented in TWIST Counselor Notes.
+Boards have flexibility in determining what constitutes multiple attempts as long as the required two written notifications to parents and providers as described above are documented in the child care case management system.
 Boards are strongly encouraged to reach out to parents through other methods in addition to the required written notifications.

-Boards are encouraged to use Child Care Absence Worklist Report 272 available through the Workforce Reports portal to help track and notify providers and parents about absences.

 E-601.a: Absence Exceptions

 Boards must ensure that absences due to a child’s documented chronic illness, disability, or court-ordered visitation are not counted in the number of unexplained absences in E-601.